 One reason for this is that the laws and regulations created to protect the environment from harmful activities are less suited to those meant to be beneficial.
 These rules tend to focus on minimizing risk and avoiding short-term impacts, often at the cost of considering longer-term benefits or the risk of inaction.
 Some of the ways they are written and administered also often have the unintended consequence of limiting the pace, scale, and efficiency of environmental work.

 The urgent need to take action to protect California’s vital natural life support system will mean “cutting green tape” to reform these government processes and requirements so that work can happen more quickly, simply, and cost-effectively.

 How Will Cutting Green Tape Help?

 Momentum is building for transformative and durable changes that remove barriers to restoring, enhancing, and preserving our natural resources and ecological systems.
-Cutting Green Tape is tapping this momentum to create solutions that:
+Indeed, a recent paper (Mickel 2023) highlighted how Cutting Green Tape appears to be leading to a paradigm shift in the restoration field.
+Cutting Green Tape is tapping this momentum to:

 - create efficiencies in permitting and regulatory compliance for environmentally beneficial projects;